Sabertooth fish: Description

-A single high dorsal fin (with 10–13 rays) originates slightly before the thoracic pelvic fins.
 The anal fin (26–37 rays) is the largest of the fins, and runs along the posterior half of the fish, tapering in height towards the emarginated caudal fin.
+For O. normalops, anal fin ray counts are lowest in the Atlantic, higher in the Indian Ocean, and highest in the Pacific.
+Further sampling must be done in order to determine a cause for this trend and if this trend exists in other species as well.
+A single high dorsal fin (10–13 rays) originates slightly before the thoracic pelvic fins.
 A small adipose fin is also present.
 The pectoral fins (11–13 rays) are positioned rather low on the body.
 All fins are spineless and lightly pigmented in shades of brown.

+The different families have 44–54 vertebrae, with three discrete bands of muscle tissue (epaxial, mid-lateral, and hypaxial) present in the caudal region.
+Sabertooths do not have swim bladders, and the stomach is highly distensible.

+Evermannella are aulopiforms that have fusiform body structures, resulting in the fish being more deep anteriorly.
+This is in contrast to the elongated bodies of most other aulopiforms.

 Sabertooth fish are usually a drab, light to dark brown when preserved; however, a brassy green iridescence is seen on the flanks, cheeks, and ocular region of well-preserved specimens.
 The naked skin is easily torn.
 The Atlantic sabertooth (Coccorella Atlantica) is the largest species, at up to 18.5 cm standard length.